cnnic/rdap/README.md

    * Download sql init file [rdap.sql](https://raw.githubusercontent.com/cnnic/rdap/develop/rdap-webapp/build/rdap.sql)
    * Login into Mysql, and add user, and init database schema:
    ```
    	mysql -h127.0.0.1 -uroot -p		(this step will prompt password input, and password for 'root' should be inputed)
-   	ALL PRIVILEGES ON *.* TO 'whois'@'%' IDENTIFIED BY 'cnnic';  （'whois' and 'cnnic' are username and password used to login）
+   	ALL PRIVILEGES ON *.* TO 'whois'@'%' IDENTIFIED BY 'cnnic'	  （'whois' and 'cnnic' are username and password used to login）
    	PRIVILEGES;
    	source rdap.sql;
    ```